Gastric/Stomach

 Radiotherapy uses high-energy rays of radiation to kill cancer cells.

-You may have radiotherapy for stomach cancer:
+You may have radiotherapy for oesophageal cancer:

 Targeted medicines and immunotherapy